Okabe-Rintarou-0/Minik8s/README.md

     }
     return result
 ```
-This function needs a parameter `x` and `x` is passed in the form of `json`, and will add 5 to `x` and return a dictionary/json
+This function needs a parameter `x` and `x` is passed in the form of `json`, and will add 5 to `x` and return a dictionary/json.

-(In our system, all parameters and results can be transferred in the form of `json`).
+In our system, all parameters and results can be transferred in the form of `json` , and there is no need to pass the parameter type in `json`, since interpreter itself can infer variable type automatically.

 Once a function is registered, a corresponding image will be pushed to the registry and a replicaSet will be created, which will create pods(function instances) on worker nodes.